Bank of Ireland eyes job cuts to keep running expenses at €2bn

 Lloyds Banking Group, the largest player in the UK car finance market, disclosed last week that it had aside a further £700 million (€843 million) of provisions, on top of the £450 million already earmarked.

-The bank has moved to increase annual cash distributions to shareholders by 6 per cent to €1.22 billion, comprised of €630 million of dividends and €590 million being allocated for a share buyback.
+Bank of Ireland moved to increase annual cash distributions to shareholders by 6 per cent to €1.22 billion, its biggest ever, comprised of €630 million of dividends and €590 million being allocated for a share buyback.
 The total package equates to 80 per cent of its net profit for 2024 and 14 per cent of its market value as of the end of the year.

 “In 2024, the group delivered a very strong performance,” said chief executive Myles O’Grady.
 “The Group enters 2025 with momentum across all business lines.
 Notwithstanding potential impacts to global trade, our business model continues to be highly capital generative for the coming year and beyond, supporting customer growth, business model investment and attractive shareholder returns.”